 - 1. Shut down the lights and engine.
 Allow the lights to cool 10-15 minutes before lowering the mast. - 2.
-If the trailer is going to be moved, it is recommended that the mast is turned so the lights face toward the back of the unit.
-To rotate the mast: - A. Loosen the mast rotation knob. - B. Rotate the mast until the white arrows are aligned and the metal stop tabs are touching.
-The winch and lights should be facing toward the back of the unit. - C. Tighten the mast rotation knob. - 3.
-Press and hold the winch control toggle switch downward to collapse the mast to its lowest position.
+Loosen the mast rotation knob.
+Rotate the mast until the white arrows are aligned and the metal stop tabs are touching.
+Tighten the mast rotation knob. - 3.
+Turn the upper mast winch handle counterclockwise to collapse the mast to its lowest position.
 Ensure the electrical cord does not get caught in, or pinched by, the mast while it is being lowered.

-STOP IMMEDIATELY if the mast hangs up or the winch cable begins to develop slack.
+STOP IMMEDIATELY if the mast hangs up, or the winch cable begins to develop slack.
 Excess slack in the cable could cause the mast to collapse, which could result in personal injury or equipment damage.
 Contact an authorized service center.